etica/etica-gui/README.md

-# Etica Desktop Wallet
+# Etica GUI

 **Clone and run to see it in action.**

 This is a desktop wallet for [EticaProtocol](https://www.eticaprotocol.org/) project.
 It supports both ETI and EGAZ.
 The wallet allows to:
--> create new accounts, export and import accounts
+-> create and import wallets from mnemonic
 -> send and receive EGAZ
 -> send and receive ETI
--> interact with Etica smart contract (make proposals, vote...)
+-> interact with whole Etica smart contract (create proposals, votes ...)
--> keep track of accounts' addresses votes and alert when a vote must be revealed to avoid losing ETI

 ## To Use